-TUBA (Trans-umbilical breast augmentation) was invented by Dr. Gerald W. Johnson (of Houston, TX), and first performed it in October of 1991.
+TUBA (Trans-umbilical breast augmentation) was first performed in October of 1991.
 Unfortunately, there are few surgeons employing this technique because the vast majority of them are not educated on how to perform it.
 With this method, the implants can be placed over the muscle, or in the sub-muscular position.

 The incision is made at the rim of the navel.
 Then, using an endoscope (a lighted camera), a tunnel is made through the subcutaneous fat, just beneath the skin, to the loose tissue behind the breast.
 (Most surgeons use a temporary expander to form the pocket, but I have heard of one surgeon who does not use this method, and just uses the breast implant as the "expander").
 Once the pocket has been made, the implant is rolled up, inserted through the incision, and worked up to the breast.
 Once placed in the pocket, the sterile saline solution is added through the fill tube.
 When the desired fill amount and/or look is achieved, the fill tube is removed, closing and sealing the internal valve.
 The surgeon usually carefully examines everything with the endoscope, once the implant is in place.
 If everything goes accordingly, the endoscope is removed, and the incision is sutured.